MANIFESTO

 For decades,

-art has spoken the language of the university.
+art has spoken the language of universities.

-The Academy is gone.
+The Academy has disappeared.

 Intellectualization has taken its place.

-The spectator is told what to see,
+The viewer is told what to see, what to understand, what to feel.

-My mediums are my entryways:
+My mediums are my gateways:

 Tempera teaches me patience.

-Encaustic opens me to experiment.
+Encaustic opens me to tactile perception.

-Pastel on abrasive ground honors spontaneity.
+Pastel on abrasive ground celebrates spontaneity.

-To paint is making
+To paint